 As well as those functions, you have got tools to improve the productivity of all staff in their daily work:

-You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in Open ERP to analyze the different communications with your partners.
+You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in Odoo to analyze the different communications with your partners.
 With these, you can execute a real improvement policy to manage your service quality.

 The chapters in Manage your Books in this book are dedicated to general and analytic accounting.
 A brief overview of the functions to introduce you to this Business Application.

 Accounting is totally integrated into all of the company’s functions, whether it is general, analytic, budgetary or auxiliary accounting.
-Open ERP’s accounting function is double-entry and supports multiple company divisions and multiple companies, as well as multiple currencies and languages.
+Odoo’s accounting function is double-entry and supports multiple company divisions and multiple companies, as well as multiple currencies and languages.

 Accounting that is integrated throughout all of the company’s processes greatly simplifies the work of entering accounting data, because most of the entries are generated automatically while other documents are being processed.
-You can avoid entering data twice in Open ERP, which is commonly a source of errors and delays.
+You can avoid entering data twice in Odoo, which is commonly a source of errors and delays.

-Keep track of your cash moves by using the new Open ERP Cash Box.
+Keep track of your cash moves by using the new Odoo Cash Box.

 Most of these functions are provided from optional modules whose name starts with “hr_” rather than the core “hr” module, but they are all loaded into the main Human Resources menu.